uhray/boilerplate/doc/boilerplate.md

 Secondly, the Ractive JavaScript file will be extending the base Ractive framework, so you need to use [Ractive.extend()](http://docs.ractivejs.org/latest/ractive-extend).
 Notice in the [modal's Ractive JavaScript file](https://github.com/uhray/boilerplate/blob/master/app/frontend/components/modal/main.js) how ```Ractive.extend()``` is used.
 You'll also notice that an ```init``` function is defined.
 This function will be called as soon as the component is initialized.

-That's it!
-Only you've appropriately configured a component, it's ready to be used anywhere in your Frontend pages.
+Once you've appropriately configured a component, it's ready to be used anywhere in your frontend pages.

-#### Example

-Again, we'll use the [modal component](https://github.com/uhray/boilerplate/tree/master/app/frontend/components/modal) that comes with the Uhray Boilerplate for an example.

-In the page directory where we want to use this modal, we need to define the components that can be used in the page's Ractive JavaScript file, as shown below
+In the page directory, where we want to use this modal, we need to define the components that can be used in the page's Ractive JavaScript file, as shown below:

 ```js
 define(['ractive', 'rv!./template', 'components/modal/main'],